bokkypoobah/SnipCoin/audit/code-review/SnipCoin.md

     // BK Next 2 Ok
-    mapping (address => bool) uncappedBuyerList;      // The list of buyers allowed to participate in the sale without a cap mapping (address => bool) cappedBuyerList;        // The list of buyers allowed to participate in the sale
+    mapping (address => bool) uncappedBuyerList;      // The list of buyers allowed to participate in the sale without a cap mapping (address => uint) cappedBuyerList;        // The list of buyers allowed to participate in the sale, with their updated payment sum

     // BK Ok
     uint public snipCoinToEtherExchangeRate = 300000; // This is the ratio of SnipCoin to Ether, could be updated by the owner